morays-community/morays-doc/docs/source/nemo.getting_started.rst

 Compile XIOS
 ~~~~~~~~~~~~

-XIOS will be used to output some interesting results.
-As NEMO, it must be compiled with the abovementioned OASIS_v5.0 dynamic libraries.
-Check out `XIOS documentation <https://forge.ipsl.jussieu.fr/ioserver/wiki/documentation>`_ first to learn how to compile XIOS with OASIS static libraries.
+XIOS is used by NEMO to write results.
+It must be compiled with the abovementioned OASIS libraries.
+See `XIOS documentation <https://forge.ipsl.jussieu.fr/ioserver/wiki/documentation>`_ for more details about compilation of XIOS with OASIS.

-Compilation of XIOS with OASIS_v5.0 dynamic libraries follows the same procedure except that the OASIS path in the ``arch-<YOUR_MACHINE>.path`` file must include the dynamic libraries directories and bindings:

 .. code-block:: bash